-- 1. State & Federal Assistance - a.
-If TTUHSCEP resources are inadequate to manage an emergency situation, assistance will be requested through TTUS (when Possible) to the CEP and EPCT officials.
+1. State & Federal Assistance

+- a.
+If TTUHSC EI Paso resources are inadequate to manage an emergency situation, assistance will be requested through TTUS (when Possible) to the CEP and EPCT officials.
 If local resources are inadequate to manage an emergency situation, assistance will be requested from the State.
 State assistance furnished to local governments is intended to supplement local resources and not substitute for such resources, including mutual aid resources, equipment purchases or leases, or resources covered by emergency service contracts.
-As noted previously, assistance should be requested through TTUS (when Possible) to CEP and EPCT before requesting state assistance. - b.
-Requests for state assistance should be made to the Disaster District Committee (DDC) Chairperson, who is located at the Department of Public Safety District Office in El Paso.
+As noted previously, assistance should be requested through TTUS (when possible) to CEP and EPCT before requesting state assistance. - b.
+Requests for state assistance should be made to the (DDC) Chairperson, who is located at the Department of Public Safety District Office in El Paso.
 See Annex M, Resource Management, for a form that can be used to request state assistance.
-In essence, state emergency assistance to local governments begins at the DDC level and the key person to validate a request for, obtain, and provide that state assistance and support is the DDC Chairperson.
-A request for state assistance should be made by the TTUHSCEP President through the TTUS Chancellor to the CEP Mayor and EPCT County Judge and may be made by telephone, fax, or teletype.
+State Emergency assistance to local governments begins at the DDC level.
+Requests for State assistance are directed to the DDC Chairperson located at the Department of Public Safety District Office in El Paso.
+The DDC Chairperson has the authority to utilize all State resources within the district to respond to a request for assistance, with the exception of the National Guard (requires approval by the governor).
+A request for State assistance should be made by the TTUHSC El Paso President through the TTUS Chancellor to the CEP Mayor and EPCT County Judge.
+This request may be made by telephone, fax, or teletype.
+See Annex M, Resource Management, for a form that can be used to request state assistance.
 The DDC Chairperson has the authority to utilize all state resources within the district to respond to a request for assistance, with the exception of the National Guard.
 Use of National Guard resources requires approval by the Governor. - c.
 The Disaster District staff will forward requests for assistance that cannot be satisfied by state resources within the district to the State Operations Center (SOC) in Austin for action.

-- 2. Other Assistance - a.
+2. Other Assistance

+- a.
 If resources required to control an emergency situation are not available within the State, the Governor may request assistance from other states pursuant to a number of interstate compacts or from the federal government through the Federal Emergency Management Agency (FEMA). - b.
 For major emergencies and disasters for which a United States Presidential declaration has been issued, federal agencies may be mobilized to provide assistance to states and local governments.
 The National Response Framework (NRF) describes the policies, planning assumptions, concept of operations, and responsibilities of designated federal agencies for various response and recovery functions.
-The Nuclear/Radiological Incident Annex of the NRF addresses the federal response to major incidents involving radioactive materials. - c.
+The Nuclear/Radiological Incident Annex of the NRF addresses the federal response to major incidents involving radioactive materials.

+- c.
 FEMA has the primary responsibility for coordinating federal disaster assistance.
 No direct federal assistance is authorized prior to a Presidential emergency or disaster declaration, but FEMA has limited authority to stage initial response resources near the disaster site and activate command and control structures prior to a declaration.
 The Department of Defense has the authority to commit its resources to save lives prior to an emergency or disaster declaration.
 See Annex J, Recovery, for additional information on the assistance that may be available during disaster recovery. - d.
 The NRF applies to Stafford and non-Stafford Act incidents and is designed to accommodate not only actual incidents, but also the threat of incidents.
 Therefore, NRF implementation is possible under a greater range of incidents.